Schimmel - the best value German made pianos available.

 The K230 was one of the last Konzert Series grand pianos to be introduced - it was presented at the Frankfurt Internationale Musikmesse in March 2007 and won the prestigious "Choc de l'annee 2007" for instruments between 210cm and 240cm.
 We agree with the reviewer for "Pianiste" magazine who said "This new grand piano model has been a great success and the musical possibilities of this instrument make an immediate impression."
 The piano sets a new bench mark.

-The following two videos were filmed on the Peregrine's Pianos visit to the factory in April 2016:
+The following video was filmed on the Peregrine's Pianos visit to the factory in April 2016:

 The Schimmel Classic Series are distinguished professional working pianos.
 The Classic grand pianos are available in three sizes - 169cm, 189cm and 213cm - and are priced from about £39,000.
 There are upright pianos in four heights - 116cm, 121cm, 126cm and 130cm - at prices from about £14,500 to £22,000.

 The Wilhelm Schimmel are the pianos made in Schimmel's Polish factory.
 The grand pianos are 180cm and 206cm and are priced from about £26,500 whereas the upright pianos are 114cm, 118cm and 123cm and priced from about £9,000.

 Fridolin Schimmel pianos were also new on the market in 2017; they are made in the Pearl River factory to Schimmel’s strict guidelines.
 The upright pianos are available, in 116cm, 121cm and 123cm.
 Prices from about £5,300: the first grand piano - at156cm - was introduced in Spring 2023 and arrived in our showroom in August.

 The Schimmel 'Twin Tone' is a silent system which is incorporated as the instrument is being built.
 At the touch of the middle pedal, the instrument is transformed into a silent, digital piano and the music can be heard through headphones or relayed via a MIDI output to other technical equipment.
 For full details see our silent pianos page.